 - increases collagen type I synthesis

-- Matrix metalloproteinases (during the formation of tumor cells, the formation of tumor-specific blood vessels and the degradation of basement membranes are supported by matrix metalloproteinases; matrix metalloproteinases are therefore enzymes that help malignant cancer cells to metastasize) inhibits
+- Inhibits matrix metalloproteinases (during the development of tumor cells, the formation of tumor-specific blood vessels and the degradation of basement membranes are supported by matrix metalloproteases; matrix metalloproteases are therefore enzymes with the help of which malignant cancer cells metastasize)

 - Elastase expression (pancreatic elastase is a digestive enzyme; an increased value indicates pancreatitis) inhibits